 Whether you are already responsible for managing residential apartment blocks or are just looking to understand the process a little better, we hope that this guide will be useful in helping you navigate through these complex areas.

-Introduction to Block Management
+Introduction to Residential Block Management

 Block Management refers to the process of managing residential blocks on behalf of Residents’ Flat Management Companies (RMCs) or freeholders.